Murilo57/Course-SQL/README.md

 LEFT OUTER JOIN - Return a set of all records of TableA, and records correspondents the TableB.
 If not to have records correspondents the go completed with "null"

 UNION - Matches two or more results of a select in a result

+Banco de dados (Self Join) a partir da aula 24: http://b.link/BancoDeDadosAual24

+11/07/2023
+SELF JOIN - Relates information equal the INNER JOIN, but information of own table

+SUBQUERY (SUBSELECT) - Is a SELECT inside other SELECT or in a filter WHERE, ever executed first inside parentheses

+DATEPART(xx,Colum) - Manipulation of type date for others types as: Year, month, week, day, etc.